NidalEllawala/NidalEllawala/README.md

 - 🔭 I’m currently working on Adventour a mobile app that allows users to explore the history and culture of new places in fun and interesting ways.

-- 🌱 I’m currently learning Angular and exploring popular Javascript libraries.
+- 🌱 I’m also learning Angular and exploring popular Javascript libraries.

 <!--